catdogmaus/ESPHome-HewalexG422-toHA/README.md

 ## Total Energy

 __Anybody who have used this before june 2026 has to migrate to new yaml!
-Added Date and time, also permanent fix to Total Energy.__
+Added Date and Time, also permanent fix to Total Energy.__

 ## Installation